First Simulations of Axion Minicluster Halos

-\emph{Discussion.--} We have studied the formation of axion miniclusters (MCs) and their clustering into minicluster halos (MCHs) from post-inflationary symmetry breaking initial conditions.
+\emph{Discussion.--} We have studied the formation of axion MCs and their clustering into MCHs from postinflationary symmetry breaking initial conditions.
 Our results are based on the highest resolution simulations performed to date, both for the initial conditions and their gravitational evolution.
-The main conclusions are a nearly scale-invariant MC-HMF with slope $\alpha \simeq -0.7$, density profiles that converge toward an NFW-shape for $z \ll z_\mathrm{eq}$ at least for sufficiently massive MCHs with concentration parameters of order several $10^2$, and a final bound fraction of $f_b \sim 0.75$.
+The main conclusions are a nearly scale-invariant MC-HMF with slope $\alpha \simeq -0.7$, density profiles that converge toward an NFW shape for $z \ll z_\mathrm{eq}$ at least for sufficiently massive MCHs with concentration parameters of an order of several $10^2$, and a final bound fraction of $f_b \sim 0.75$.

 Of these, the bound fraction is the least robust prediction for axion DM at $z=0$.
 Improving it will require a better understanding of tidal interactions with stars in the Milky Way.
-For example, current estimates for tidal disruption by stellar encounters scale with the mean MC density \cite{Tinyakov2016,Dokuchaev:2017psd} which is an ambiguous concept for MCHs with NFW-like density profiles.
+For example, current estimates for tidal disruption by stellar encounters scale with the mean MC density \cite{Tinyakov2016,Dokuchaev:2017psd}, which is an ambiguous concept for MCHs with NFW-like density profiles.
 We hope that our results provide a starting point for better models, as the problem is probably intractable for full simulations.

 More work is also needed to explore the morphology of MCHs, including their mass-dependent substructure and evolution of density profiles as a function of redshift.
 In particular, it is plausible that features of the ``original'' MCs that clustered into MCHs remain distinguishable even at late times.